ihsan-akif/FractionCalculator/README.md

 # fraction_calculator

-A new Flutter project for Lab 1 STIW2044 A192.
+This is just a simple Flutter project for Lab 1 STIW2044 A192.
+Thanks to Sir Hanis for teaching me how to use Flutter.

 ## Getting Started